 We have a great choice of disposable tableware for your special child’s christening day.
 These include a variety of themes which will brighten up this important day along with personalised banners and ribbons.

 We have a selection of both foil and latex balloons, perfect for your baby’s special day.
 They make ideal and colourful decorations for the celebration.

 Our extensive range includes lovely hand made personalised party favours which are ideal to hand out to your guests at the celebration.
 We also supply personalised labels which can be attached to your own party favours to give the finishing touches.
 You can choose the message of your choice and we can print it for you.
 They are a lovely thank you to your guests for coming to your child’s christening.

 Here you will find a wide range of christening and naming day gifts to spoil the special baby.
 From personalised bibs and baby clothing, to cuddly toys by Moulin Roty.
 We also have keepsakes which can be personalised with a message special to you.

 The difference between Christening & Naming Days

-Christenings involve family and friends to come together in the celebration of the Christian Faith.
-The parents will select two God parents, usually a God mother and a Godfather.
+Christenings involve welcoming (normally) an infant into the Christian faith in the presence of family and friends.
+It involves giving a name to the infant and the symbolic application of water to the head of the child.
+The parents will select God parents, usually a God mother and a God father.
 There is no rule on who is chosen however traditionally it will be a member of family or close friends of the parents who are also Christians.
 During a traditional service, held by a local Priest in a church, the community will make promises on behalf of the child.

-No matter what celebration is used to introduce the baby into the new world, and to their new family members and friends, there are usually social gatherings afterwards at a different venue with everybody involved in the babies, and parents lives.
+No matter what celebration is used to introduce the baby into the new world or the christian faith there are usually social gatherings afterwards, often at a different venue with friends and family.
 These parties usually include showering the new arrival with gifts and presents, ranging from clothes, to toys and teddies, and special personalised gifts that are unique to the baby’s life.